 Undoubtedly, there are going to be roles that you like a little bit less than others.
 And, occasionally (and we mean very occasionally), you may leave before a contract is over.
 If this is the case, leave quietly.

 You see, while it may be fun to go out with a bang, you must ignore the temptation.
-If you don’t inform your manager, go quietly, or help with the transition, you’ll only be making a bad name for yourself.
+If you don’t inform your manager and trusted professionals, go quietly, or help with the transition, you’ll only be making a bad name for yourself.
 And, with the small technical consulting world, word will get around.
 And that, my friend, is bad news for you.

 So, if you want to be a lifelong technical consultant, you must maintain a professional manner, even when leaving a role you dislike because you never know.
 Your manager may be in a different company two years down the line, offering the perfect role for you ….